SomeOddCodeGuy/WilmerAI/README.md

 - **addGenerationPrompt**: This boolean is for Text Completion endpoints to specify whether the model expects a final "assistant" tag at the very end.
 Not all models do.
 If you're unsure about this, just set it to "false"
+- **trimBeginningAndEndLineBreaks**: This boolean will run a trim at the start and end of your prompt, to remove any spaces or linebreaks before or after the prompt.
+Some LLMs don't handle those extra spaces/lines well.
+- **dontIncludeModel**: This will NOT send the model name you specify in your endpoint config to the LLM api endpoint.
+Generally, sending that model will tell systems like MLX, Llama.cpp server and Ollama to load the model with that name.
+You may have a reason why you don't want it to do that, and instead have just the model you already loaded on that port be used.
+Setting this to true will stop the model name from being sent, thus not changing the loaded model.
+- **removeThinking**: This boolean is for reasoning models.
+By setting this to true, it will completely strip out the thinking text from responses coming from LLMs, both for streaming and non-streaming.
+This is a major fix for Wilmer using reasoning models for things like internal, inter-node processing.
+Socg keeps this on constantly.
+(NOTE: When streaming, this buffers the response to you until thinking is done.
+That means it looks like the LLM isn't sending you anything, but in actuality it's thinking.
+The moment the thinking is done, this will remove the thinking block and starting sending you the LLM's response.
+So as a user, it just looks like the time to first token is FAR longer than it is.)
+- **thinkTagText**: Allows you to set custom think tags.
+Some LLMs do things like <reasoning> or <thinking> as opposed to <think>.
+With this, each endpoint can account for the specific type of tag it expects
+- **expectOnlyClosingThinkTag**: This is for models like Qwen3, which sometimes don't send their opening <think> tag, and instead just start thinking.
+This will continue to buffer responses until </think> (or your custom tag) appears, at which point it removes everything before that and sends it to you.
+If no closing tag appears, you will get a dump of the whole response at once.

 #### ApiTypes